xenolog/l23network/README.md

 ### Using Open vSwitch
 For bonding two interfaces you need:
 * Specify OVS bridge
-* Specify special resource "bond" and add it bridge.
-Specify bond-specific parametres.
+* Specify special resource "bond" and add it to bridge.
+Specify bond-specific parameters.
-* Assign IP address to the newly-created network interface.
+* Assign IP address to the newly-created network interface (if need).

-In example abowe  we add "eth1" and "eth2" interfaces to bridge "bridge0".
+In this example we add "eth1" and "eth2" interfaces to bridge "bridge0" as bond "bond1".

     l23network::l2::bridge{'bridge0': } ->
     l23network::l2::bond{'bond1':